3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

 8. **Fastboot flashing on Windows is not supported.
 Only Linux PC is supported.**
 9. **AOSP build can only work at 720p mode.
 When using 1080p mode, the color scheme is not stable.**
 10. **Shutdown not working - executing 'reboot -p' from serial console will shutdown the board very quickly, but cannot turn off HDMI monitor, and the signal is still there.**
-11. **When running CTS tests, the HDMI display turns off while the tesst are still running.**
-12. **UEFI may hang occasionally when the uSD card is present.**
+11. **UEFI may hang occasionally when the uSD card is present.**
-13. **Bluetooth transfer on large files is not stable in AOSP build.**
+12. **Bluetooth transfer on large files is not stable in AOSP build.**

 **Reporting New Issues**
 To report new issues with the HiKey please use the [96Boards Bug Tracker](https://bugs.96boards.org).